 September 6th: 4.54 billion years ago, Earth

-The oldest rocks on Earth have been dated to be about 4.4 billion years old, which approximates Earth’s formation in the cosmic calendar just a week after the formation of the Solar System.
+The oldest rocks on Earth have been dated to be about 4.4 billion years old, which approximates Earth’s formation in the cosmic calendar just 4 days after the formation of the Solar System.
 As with the other worlds of our solar system, Earth was formed from a disk of gas and dust orbiting the newborn Sun.
 Repeated collisions produced a growing ball of debris.
 The Earth took one hell of a beating in its first billion years.

 September 7th: 4.53 billion years ago, Moon